AkshayChavhan/e-commerce-nextjs-mongo-prisma-stripe/README.md

 Would you like to customize the default import alias (@/*)?
 Yes What import alias would you like configured? @/* Yes
 ```

+2. Add own fonts from google into app/layout.tsx:-